 At 6am I woke up proper excited.
 Let’s go!
 If we leave at 6:30am we could be at the foot of the mountain by 7am and eat breakfast on the slopes.

-They woke about 7am and we reached Llanberis at about 8am by which time the car park was half full.
-We ate cereal beside the car and the children started to blink and look excited.
+They woke about 7am and we reached Llanberis at 8am by which time the car park was half full.
+I fed them breakfast cereal in the shadow of the mountain, and the children started to blink and look excited.

 “Mum, can you carry Rock Parrot to the top, please?”

 “Yes, of course.”
 Rock Parrot felt like a totem from the start.

 Once you get off-road, the first two miles of the Llanberis path are really easy and sweet.
 It was sunny with a light breeze, and yesterday’s flying ants had abated a bit in the cool of the morning, so no one was bitten.
 We just had beautiful air and immense views.
 (The air is similar to Cornwall but smells of less salt and more earth.)